New law firm and ABS applications

-What is the process to set up an ABS or new law firm?
+What is the process to set up a new law firm?

-One of the first things we do with our clients, whether it be a traditional solicitor’s firm or an alternative business structure (ABS), is to work out what regulatory structure best suits the client.
-Your consultant will work with you to agree who is going to hold key compliance roles (such as COLP, COFA and ‘qualified to supervise’) and agree your structure for the SRA authorisation application.
+One of the first things we do with our clients, whether it be a ‘traditional’ solicitor’s firm or an alternative business structure (‘ABS’), is to work out which regulatory structure best suits the proposed business model.
+Your consultant will guide you on the best structure to achieve your goals, including input on practising address considerations, commercial arrangements, and who will hold the key compliance roles (such as COLP, COFA and ‘qualified to supervise’).

 Step 2: Get a solicitors professional indemnity insurance quote

-The SRA will not even look at a new law firm or alternative business structure (ABS) application unless you have a professional indemnity insurance quote which meet’s the SRA’s ‘minimum terms’ of cover.
-We can provide you with some templates to assist in the process and put you in touch with brokers who can guide you on this crucial step.
+The SRA would not accept a new law firm or ABS application unless you provide a valid professional indemnity insurance quotation which meets its ‘minimum terms’ of cover.
+We will work with you to prepare the required paperwork for the insurance application and connect you with brokers who can guide you on this crucial step.

 Step 4: Submit SRA application and prepare for launch